 The Operation Honor Guard Story

-How did Operation Honor Guard come to be?
+How did Operation Honor Guard get its start?
 First, you must know a little about Rich Darby.
 Rich and his family have been in the business of helping people for over half a century; owning funeral homes and cemeteries in Illinois, Indiana, and Arizona.

 Admittedly feeling sorry for himself, he shifted his focus to the Honor Guard.
-The volunteer veterans averaging well over 75 years of age standing attention; all red faced and perspiring.
-He noticed their extremely worn uniform jackets, mismatched pants, frayed flags and faded hats.
-Rich began to realize that he had it pretty good.
-He then remembered that the Honor Guard serve in all weather conditions, any time of day, and without compensation.
+The volunteer veterans averaging over 75 years old were standing at attention; all red faced and perspiring.
+He noticed their worn uniform jackets, mismatched pants, frayed flags and faded hats.
+Rich began to realize he was pretty fortunate.
+He thought about how the fact Honor Guard serves in all weather conditions, any time of day, and without compensation.

-Rich knew he needed to help.
+Rich felt compelled to help.
 Operation Honor Guard was born.
-The first item of business was to hold a fundraiser to purchase Danville Illinois' American Legion Post 210's Honor Guard new uniforms.
-Since that brutally hot day in 2013, over hundreds of Honor Guards have benefited from Operation Honor Guard, NFP grants.
-Operation Honor Guard is now its very own 501(c)(3) nonprofit organization which held collections in 5 states during their National Day of Giving in 2017.
+The first item of business was to hold a fundraiser to purchase Danville Illinois' American Legion Post 210's Honor Guard's new uniforms.
+Since that brutally hot day in 2013, hundreds of Honor Guards have benefited from grants.
+Operation Honor Guard is now its very own 501(c)(3) nonprofit organization.